Behavioral Canaries: Auditing Private Retrieved Context Usage in RL Fine-Tuning: Results

 \subsection{Mechanism Analysis: Reward Bias vs Policy Attenuation}

 To isolate the origin of behavioral signals, we compare reward models trained with and without canary-injected data.

 We quantify trigger-conditioned reward bias as:

 The reward model trained without document context exhibits negligible bias ($s^{RM} \approx 0$).
-In contrast, the model trained on injected data shows strong bias ($s^{RM} = 0.48$), indicating a clear preference for canary-conditioned responses.
+In contrast, the model trained on injected data shows strong bias ($s^{RM} = 0.48$ on RepliQA; $s^{RM} = 0.53$ on QMSUM), indicating a clear preference for canary-conditioned responses.

-However, this strong bias is only weakly reflected in the final policy ($s_t \approx 0.08$).
+However, this strong bias is only weakly reflected in the final policy ($s_t \approx 0.08$ on RepliQA; $s_t \approx 0.12$ on QMSUM).
 This gap suggests that reinforcement learning acts as a \textbf{lossy transmission channel}: reward-induced preferences are partially propagated but substantially attenuated during policy optimization.

+The final policy reflects approximately 17--23\% of the reward-model-level signal (transmission ratio $s_t/s^{RM}$), consistent with KL-regularized policy optimization~\cite{10.5555/3600270.3602281,shao2024deepseekmathpushinglimitsmathematical}.
+See Appendix~\ref{app:attenuation} for the full attenuation analysis.